eggheads/eggdrop/doc/sphinx_source/mainDocs/tcl-commands.rst

 putcmdlog <text>
 ^^^^^^^^^^^^^^^^

-Description: logs <text> to the logfile and partyline if the 'cmds' flag (c) is active via the 'set console' config file setting and the '.console' partyline setting, respectively.
+Description: logs <text> to the logfile and partyline if the 'cmds' flag (c) is active via the 'logfile' config file setting and the '.console' partyline setting, respectively.

   Returns: nothing